-Actually, excuse me, I was-I became a good friend of hummingbird [laughs], you know.
+Actually, excuse me, I became a good friend of hummingbird [laughs].
 The hummingbird-relationship between me and the hummingbird [laughs]-not much relationship, actually [laughs, laughter], but whenever I come out they come-sometime two.
-And they won't to be disturbed by me [laughter].
+And they won't be disturbed by me [laughter].
 What unusual birds.
-"Here-he is always here, and he don't makes me-makes me any harm," you know.
-"There is no need to be afraid of him, but whenever he come out, I feel uneasy-it is [2-3 words] what he will do.
+"He is always here, and he doesn't make me any harm.
+There is no need to be afraid of him, but whenever he come out, I feel uneasy-what he will do.
 Let's go and he will come."

-And, you know, I sometime moves on purpose, like this [probably gesturing], so that they can go away.
+And I sometime move on purpose, like this [probably gesturing], so that they can go away.
 But they won't go away!
-They are much more interested in what he-what his friend do, you know.
-If his friend come, you know, immediately he will go.
+They are much more interested in what his friend do.
+If his friend come, immediately he will go.
 Until his friend come, even though I move [claps hands three times], he doesn't go.
 It means that he has his own life.
 It is very different from mine.
-But there is some connection, you know, because whenever I come out they-they come.
+But there is some connection, because whenever I come out they come.
 There must be come connection, but not much connection.
-I think this is very good relationship, you know.
+I think this is very good relationship.
 I do not give, actually, honey to them.
 Someone else-I don't know who-give the honey to them.
 Someone else give them honey treat.
-So actually I have not much relationship with them, but there is, you know, very close relationship.
+So actually I have not much relationship with them, but there is very close relationship.
 It is difficult to explain what is my relationship to the hummingbirds.
-And I think our students and our guests-the relationship between them is something like that, you know [laughs].
+And I think our students and our guests-the relationship between them is something like that [laughs].
 We are practicing zazen here.
 You come to enjoy your life here, or you are vacationing here.
-So completely different, you know, life-not -not at all same.
+So completely different life-not at all same.

-But I don't know why but our students like our guests very much, like hummingbird, you know, come to-come out whenever I go out.
+But I don't know why but our students like our guests very much, like hummingbird come out whenever I go out.
 Not much reason, but we will do it anyway-that's all.
 I think that kind of relationship is good, the perfect relationship.
-Usually, you know, what we try to is to have complete relationship-to feel, you know, possessive of something, you know, someone, or to, you know, to make them follow our rule or [1 word] way.
-That is, you know-that kind of relationship is not based on the real Buddhist way.
+Usually, what we try to is to have complete relationship-to feel possessive of something, someone, or to make them follow our rule or our way.
+That kind of relationship is not based on the real Buddhist way.

-You may know, in Dhammapada,5 Buddha said, "You should be like a bee," you know, "collecting honey from flower to flower-flying from flower to flower, without destroying the flower, without disturbing the beauty of the flower."
-That is, you know, Buddhist way of helping people.
+You may know, in Dhammapada, Buddha said, "You should be like a bee, collecting honey from flower to flower-flying from flower to flower, without destroying the flower, without disturbing the beauty of the flower."
+[Verse 49, literally: "As a bee without harming the flower, its colour or scent, flies away, collecting only the honey, even so should the sage wander in the village" -Dhammapada, Nārada Thera Vajirārāma, 1963, p.
+53.]
+That is Buddhist way of helping people.
 We do not disturb hummingbird; the hummingbird does not disturb us.
-And hummingbird is not, you know, bothered by-does not want you to do anything.
-It's just he want to-to come and see what is going [laughs]-"What is he doing?"
+And hummingbird is not bothered by-does not want you to do anything.
+It's just he want to come and see what is going [laughs]-"What is he doing?"
 [Laughs.]
-Very, you know- and I f- [partial word: feel?]-day by day I feel very good relationship between the hummingbird and me.
-It makes, you know, very soft sound.
-And he can stop, you know, in the air whenever he want to: rrrh, you know [laughs].
-He-maybe he could-he could stop in front of me like this: brrr.
+Day by day I feel very good relationship between the hummingbird and me.
+It makes very soft sound.
+And he can stop in the air whenever he want to: rrrh [laughs].
+Maybe he could stop in front of me like this: brrr.
 "What are you doing?"
 [Laughs, laughter.]
-He doesn't say so-just, you know, brrr.
-And he-brrr-he makes, you know, one soft sound.
+He doesn't say so-just brrr.
+And he-brrr-he makes one soft sound.